GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/link-name/index.md

 ---

-Link text that is discernible, unique, and focusable improves the navigation experience for screen reader users.
+Link text that is discernible, unique, and focusable improves the navigation experience for users of screen readers and other assistive technologies.

 ## How this Lighthouse audit fails